Our Forklift Training Program Details And Requirements.

-The course will arm you with the skills and knowledge to plan the work required according to task instructions to conduct pre-start and post start and routine checks of the forklift truck, transfer and move loads safely including uneven loads and loads at height and carry out shut down and post-operational checks.
+The forklift licence in Brisbane will arm you with the skills and knowledge to plan the work required according to task instructions to conduct pre-start and post start and routine checks of the forklift truck, transfer and move loads safely including uneven loads and loads at height and carry out shut down and post-operational checks.
 Upon successful completion of the course, a Statement of Attainment will be issued which will enable candidates to apply for the high risk work licence (HRWL).

 The course will arm you with the skills and knowledge to plan the work required according to task instructions to conduct pre-start and post start and routine checks of the forklift truck, transfer and move loads safely including uneven loads and loads at height and carry out shut down and post-operational checks.
 The training will be taught by our highly qualified trainers at our onsite training facility in Brisbane through written and practical teachings.
 The course content will include, but is not limited to the following;

 - Hazard identification and control measures relevant to forklift operations

 - WHS legislation, Australian standards and codes of practice

 - Working load calculations

 - Maintenance and isolation procedures

 - Shutdown procedures relevant to manufacturer’s requirements